JonasHiltl/openchangelog/widget/next/README.md

 # Openchangelog Next.js Widget

 A Next.js Server Component to embed your Openchangelog changelog into your Next.js app.
+For a summary of the most recent changes to the project, please see the [Changelog](https://next.openchangelog.com).

 ## Installation
 ```